Getting Kibana Up and Running

 Voila!
 Kibana is now connected to your Elasticsearch data.
 Kibana displays a read-only list of fields configured for the matching index.

-Start Exploring your Data!edit
+Start Exploring your Data!

 You’re ready to dive in to your data: